boughtonp/qpscanner/readme.md

 	http://eclipse.hybridchill.com/

-Please consult the documentation that comes with the Plugin for further details on the Plugin and how to use it.
+Please consult the documentation that comes with the plugin for further details on the plugin and how to use it.